Skip to Content

 4. You can now re-enable the Cloudflare proxy (orange cloud 🟠) if you want it

-If the dashboard shows a yellow warning about Cloudflare proxy, follow the steps above and click Retry Verification.
+If the dashboard shows a yellow warning about Cloudflare proxy, follow the steps above and click Verify.

 What Cloudflare SSL/TLS mode should I use after re-enabling proxy?

 Use Full or Full (strict).
-Never use Flexible — it sends plain HTTP between Cloudflare and the origin, which means your visitors’ data is unencrypted for part of the journey.
+Never use Flexible, as it sends plain HTTP between Cloudflare and the origin, which means your visitors’ data is unencrypted for part of the journey.

 FAQ